confluentinc/ksql/ksql-engine/src/test/resources/query-validation-tests/README.md

 For example:
  - the schemas in DDL statements should be as minimal as possible.
 So avoid cutting & pasting large schemas between test cases.
  - keep the test of source messages to the minimum required to prove the functionality and any edge cases.
- - keep the definition of source and sink messages succinct too: don't add optional attributes if they are not pertinant to the test case.
+ - keep the definition of source and sink messages succinct too: don't add optional attributes if they are not pertinent to the test case.

 Each test case can have the following attributes: